 Employers who choose to offer vacation must follow certain guidelines.
 California law considers accrued vacation to be a form of wages that have already been earned by the employee.
 Among other things, this means that accrued vacation cannot expire and must be paid out to an employee upon termination or separation from the employer.
 The same rules apply to PTO.

 Sick leave is not subject to the same rules as vacation and PTO.
-California employers are required to provide a minimum number of paid sick days per year.
-(To learn the rules on eligibility and accrual, see our article on California paid sick leave)
+California employers must provide at least five days or 40 hours of paid sick leave per year, though some cities require more.
+(To learn more, see our article on California paid sick leave)

 In general, vacation accrues over time as an employee works.
 For example, if a vacation policy gives an employee ten days of vacation each year, he or she will accrue five days of vacation after working for six months.